 Spruce budworm outbreaks occur naturally.
 Dense stands of balsam fir do not.
 They filled in - unmanaged - in the decades after wildfires were suppressed and mature white pines were harvested.
-Despite its name, spruce budworm does the most damage to balsam fir.
+Spruce budworm does the most damage to balsam fir.

 Those dense stands shade out other trees, shrubs and plants that help to curb erosion - and how much sediment is carried into North Shore trout streams.
-EQIP assistance has allowed landowners such as Jamie and Penny Juenemann to augment their efforts to reset the forest.
+EQIP assistance has allowed landowners such as